isolino/MyCalendar/README.md

 include a fragment host in the activity create a fragment create a navigation graph and associate with fragment host on created activity

+Once the ViewModel are created, its time to use it in the fragment (view).
+For do this, we will use use HHilt anotations over some android classes like Application, Activity and Fragment